 Any other minimum monthly credit payments are reported on credit bureaus.
 Taking the total of borrowers’ minimum monthly payments and dividing it by the borrower’s gross monthly income will yield the debt-to-income ratio.
 The percentage gets the debt-to-income ratio.

 Conventional Loan Lending Guidelines

-Fannie Mae has brought back the 3% down payment conventional loan home purchase program for first time home buyers.
-Freddie Mac will offer the 3% down payment conventional home purchase loan program to first time home buyers plus to home buyers who had not owned a property in the past three years.
+Fannie Mae and Freddie Mac have returned the 3% down payment conventional loan home purchase program for first-time homebuyers.
+Fannie Mae and Freddie Mac offer first-time home buyers the 3% down payment conventional home purchase loan program.
+First-time homebuyers are home buyers who have not owned a property in the past three years.